 Educational Models and Frameworks for Education

 With regards to education, in the study by Sterrick & Foley (1999) the skills training for the administration of rectal diazepam involved a course in three parts: part 1 – general awareness, 2 – theoretical and practical training in rectal diazepam along with basic first aid, 3 – formal assessment.
-Chadwick et al. (2002) described an educational package where individualised training was provided to SCSWs, using instructional and modelling interventions, and personalised written guidelines.
-The guidelines were written in a standard format and were developed for the person requiring management of their dysphagia.
-Tredinnick & Cocks (2103) described a one-day dysphagia educational package delivered by a speech and language therapist.
+Chadwick et al. (2002) described an educational package where individualised training was provided to SCSWs, using instructional and modelling interventions (Jahr 1998), and personalised written guidelines.
+Information was given on the risks and difficulties and visual aids were used as part of the training and results from the client’s videofluroscopic investigation was used to further enhance the training.
+The training was provided by speech and language therapists (SLTs) and it was individually tailored for client and their specific carer.
+Guidelines were produced that were personalised for the induvial but written in a standardised format.
+Carers were then observed by the SLTs and feedback given to the carer to improve practice. .
+Tredinnick & Cocks (2103) described a one-day dysphagia educational package delivered by an SLT.
 It focused on the anatomy and physiology of swallowing, signs of dysphagia, recognition of swallowing difficulties, making referrals, and workshops activities looking at food textures and preparing thickened fluids.
 The education involved PowerPoint presentations, group discussions, workshop activities and a confidential group discussion.
 When comparing the education approaches detailed in the three studies, all involved both a theoretical and practical element.
 The studies by Imaiso & Yamauchi (2009) on tracheal suctioning, and Donley et al. (2011) on psychotropic medication did not include a theory component, but focused on assessing the knowledge levels of SCSWs regarding the particular ICI.
+In the case of the study by Imaiso & Yamauchi (2009), training had been delivered to caregivers (but no detail is given regarding this training) and the article focuses identifying the essential items required by nurses to instruct paid caregivers in how to undertake tracheal suctioning on clients with an invasive mechanical ventilation at home.
+The views of nurses and caregivers with regards to the importance of difference competencies when undertaking tracheal suctioning were assessed using the Delphi technique.
+Thus assessing the understanding and knowledge of caregivers compared to nursing staff.
+Within the study by Donley et al. (2011), participants were asked about the support they had received with regards to training and their general knowledge about chemical restraint via a survey and this was the followed up with semi-structured interviews with some of the participants to explore more in-depth their knowledge and experiences.